Nevenall/ghosting-the-edge/debug.md

 :::

-::: figure table 1-a {Stuff} About Stuff
+::: table A Table of {Awesome Stuff}
 1|2|3
 -|-|-
 a|b|c